Olalekan-1/alx-higher_level_programming/README.md

 The journey with alx software engineering continues...
-This second sprint start with high level programing language "python".
+This second sprint start with high level programing language.